Winnipeg Phoenix FC 2014 OUTDOOR SOCCER REGISTRATION

 - Log on to get into the system and then just follow the prompting procedures.
 You must complete every step that has an asterisk (*).

-Fees for 2013 Outdoor Soccer: fees include $100 worth of raffle tickets (which families may re-coup by selling their tickets), and free enrollment within the WPFC Spring Academy
+Fees for 2014 Outdoor Soccer: fees include $100 worth of raffle tickets (which families may re-coup by selling their tickets), and enrollment within the WPFC Spring Academy.
+WPFC has not increased its fees…the $5.00 rise reflects the increases by WYSA, MSA and the CSA.

 Volunteer Deposit: $50.00 (Refundable)